Harmanjot Singh Khabra

-Harmanjot Singh Khabra (born 18 December 1988) is an Indian professional footballer who plays as a right-back for Indian Super League club Kerala Blasters and the India national team.
-A versatile player, Khabra has played in multiple positions, including on the wing, in midfield, at full-back and centre-back.
+Harmanjot Singh Khabra (born 18 December 1988) is an Indian professional footballer who plays as a defender.

 Club career

 Youth career

-As a young player, Harmanjot Khabra began his career at the Tata Football Academy before signing his first professional contract with National Football League (later I-League) club Sporting Clube de Goa.
+As a young player, Khabra began his career at the Tata Football Academy before signing his first professional contract with National Football League (later I-League) club Sporting Clube de Goa.

 Sporting Goa

 Khabra began playing for Sporting Clube de Goa in the 2006–07 NFL season.
 He scored two goals for the team in his debut match against Army XI in the IFA Shield on 19 December 2006.
 Sporting Goa won 0–4.
 Sporting Goa progressed through to the final of the Federation Cup that season and met Mohun Bagan on 30 December 2006.
 Khabra scored Sporting's only goal, but they lost the match in a penalty shoot-out when it ended in a tie after 90 minutes.
 Khabra had a perfect debut campaign winning the 2006 Durand Cup award for the most promising player of the year.
-He found the net for the last time for Sporting Goa on 15 November 2008 against East Bengal, which ended 3–1 East Bengal's favour.
+He found the net for the last time for Sporting Goa on 15 November 2008 against East Bengal, in a match that ended 3–1 in East Bengal's favour.